Get

 Good nutrition is important to your cat.
 Cats are obligate carnivores, although domestic cats have developed somewhat to consume more plant and vegetable matter.
 Their food should still contain good amounts of high quality animal protein, and meat should be the main source of protein in your cat’s food.

 Buy a good quality food, ensure it is complete and balanced and has good protein levels.
-It is also a good idea to choose a good that is appropriate for your cat’s current life stage as kittens and senior cats do have different nutritional requirements to adult cats.
+It is also a good idea to choose a food that is appropriate for your cat’s current life stage as kittens and senior cats do have different nutritional requirements to adult cats.
+An experienced veterinarian can help you with that.

 Environment